 The interview below focuses on what you should do to prepare to bring your houseplants indoors and minimize pest issues.
-Please enjoy the interview and I encourage you to implement some of these very wise practices!

 Interview with Gretchen Mason: How to Keep Bugs Out of Indoor Plants